trevorvaughan-ux/hanuman-demo/CONTINUE_HERE_2026-06-17.md

 1. CHAT WIDGET (`claude.html`): a chat box.
 Funnel = 1 free question, then email gate, then a few free, then signup / teacher code.
 Works offline with scripted answers today.
 2. WHITEBOARD (`whiteboard.html`): full-screen for the classroom projector.
 Teacher picks a breath from a menu.
-Hanuman (full-body monkey, white eyes / green pupils) stands beside a breathing ball, narrates it, eyes track the ball.
+HANi (full-body monkey, white eyes / green pupils) stands beside a breathing ball, narrates it, eyes track the ball.
 Ball grows + cools (aqua) on the inhale, shrinks + warms (coral) on the exhale.
 Everything else is HudsonSeed teal/cream/charcoal/gold.